-Lanett High School will open for students to enter the building at 7:47 A.M.
+Lanett High School will open for students to enter the building at 7:45 A.M.
 Students will be allowed to come into the lobby before school opens beginning at 7:00 A.M.
-They will be dismissed to the cafeteria for breakfast at the appropriate time.
 All students must enter through the high school lobby entrance from the student parking lot.
 Student drivers (and their riders) are not allowed to sit in their cars.
 They must exit their vehicles immediately and go to the designated area.
 Students arriving to school late should enter via the front office lobby.
 Students found in unauthorized areas at any time will face disciplinary consequences.